SHINING ROCK (VIA BIG EAST FORK)

 - click to view a detailed trip report from this hike near Cold Mountain: December 30, 1996 (password required)

-- click to read a daytimer report from this hike in the Shining Rock Wilderness: December 30, 1996 (password required)
+- click to read a Daytimer report from this backpacking trip in the Shining Rock Wilderness: December 30, 1996 (password required)

 - click to see a recap of our annual cold weather Klondike Hikes into the wilderness which began in the early 90’s